 about

 Carolyn began her forays into pottery by enrolling in a variety of ceramic courses at (then) Capilano College.
-After four years of study, she set up her studio and has been making a combination of functional and sculptural works.
+After four years of study, she set up her studio and began making a combination of functional and sculptural works.
+Many workshops and volunteering with teen pottery classes followed.

 artist statement